Davis, T. Tongue-tie – to cut or not to cut?, Don't Forget the Bubbles, 2014. Available at:

 The procedure itself is straightforward.
-The baby is restrained, the tongue is elevated (you can use a tongue depressor); some topical anaesthetic is applied; and then a small cut is made in the anterior frenulum.
+The baby is restrained, the tongue is elevated (you can use a tongue depressor); some topical anaesthetic is applied, and then a small cut is made in the anterior frenulum.

 Making the cut is done according to preference.
-Some people clamp the frenulum first to minimise bleeding and then make a cut; others will make a small anterior cut and then stretch the tongue upwards with the finger thus doing a blunt separate of the remaining tongue-tie.
+Some people clamp the frenulum first to minimize bleeding and then make a cut; others will make a small anterior cut and then stretch the tongue upwards with the finger thus doing a blunt separate of the remaining tongue-tie.

 It’s not a huge procedure, and there are not many adverse effects.
 Block describes his technique in an article in Pediatric Annals.

 Bleeding is the most common complication but this is usually just a few drops and easily stopped with pressure.
 There has been a reported 3.7% recurrence rate of tongue-tie post frenotomy (Webb et al, 2013).

 Two terrifying case studies describe two patients in Nigeria who sustained hypovolaemia secondary to profuse bleeding post-procedure.
 One had no indication for frenotomy and it had been carried out by a non-medically trained birth attendant, and the other was done using a new razor blade by a community health worker.
 Both babies were resuscitated successfully and discharged home within a week.

 But essentially, if you do it correctly, all will be fine.